marlonreghert/coingecko-exch-tracker/README.md

 ---

 ## **Environment Variables**

-The project uses the following environment variables:
+The following environment variables are used for the Docker-based setup:

 | Variable              | Description                                | Default Value       |
 |-----------------------|--------------------------------------------|---------------------|